Last updated on June 16th, 2022 at 09:29 am

-When a business hires multilingual people, that necessitates translation of certain documents.
+When a business hires multilingual people, that necessitates the translation of certain documents.
 Some of these are:

-We work translating employee handbooks into Spanish every week, either at the initial phase of the first translation of the document, or updating new policies or modifications added to the English version of the handbook.
+We work on translating employee handbooks into Spanish every week, either at the initial phase of the first translation of the document or updating new policies or modifications added to the English version of the handbook.
 Employee handbooks in Spanish must stay current to protect your employees and the company.